zcox10/gcp-vm-gpu-setup/README.md

 - **GCP Section:**
   - Adjust parameters like `project_id`, `gpu_count`, `disk_source_image`, `disk_size_gb`, `vm_name`, `gpu_type`, `gpu_quota_name`, and `machine_types` to tailor the VM provisioning.
 - **GitHub Section:**
-  - Specify the repository URL, username, email, SSH key path, and personal access token to manage repository cloning and SSH key uploads.
+  - Specify the repository URL, username, email, and SSH key path to manage repository cloning and SSH key uploads.
+  - In a `.env` file, set a variable named `GITHUB_PERSONAL_ACCESS_TOKEN` to add an SSH key to a GitHub account.
 - **SSH Section:**
   - Set the SSH username and key path for VM access.
 - **pyenv Section:**